qmk/qmk_firmware/keyboards/chlx/piche60/readme.md

 ## Bootloader

 Enter bootloader mode by any of the following options -
+- When unplugged, holding the top-left key (typically ESC) while plugging in the keyboard
-- When plugged in, pressing and releasing the reset button on the pcb bottom behind the CAPSLOCK / A-key region
+- When already plugged in, pressing and releasing the reset button on the pcb bottom behind the CAPSLOCK / A-key region
-- When plugged in, shorting out the two reset metal contacts near the 'z' key (accessible through the switch LED slot)
+- When already plugged in, shorting out the two reset metal contacts near the 'z' key (accessible through the switch LED slot)